 - Two or more years of experience working as a paralegal

-- Bilingual in English and Cantonese, Mandarin, and/or Tagalog
+- Bilingual in English and Spanish, Cantonese, Mandarin, Tagalog and/or Russian

-- Experience working with individuals or those experiencing a crisis
+- Experience working with elderly, disabled or homeless individuals or those experiencing a crisis

-- Experience working in a non-profit legal service, or other non-profit
+- Experience working in a non-profit legal service organization, or other non-profit

 - Experience with Salesforce